Follow one of our students, Carter, as he recounts his exploration of Girona and the Dalí Museum with ALBA Study Abroad:

-Early Friday morning under a bright blue sky, bleary-eyed ALBA students gathered for an all day excursion to the Costa Brava region of Northeast Spain.
+Early Friday morning under a bright blue sky, bleary-eyed ALBA students gathered for a full-day excursion to Northeast Spain.
 The outing included a visit to historic Girona and the town of Figueres, to see the magnificent Salvador Dali museum.

 While most students slept, the bus ride sped through the countryside past motorcyclists and papyrus trees lining the highway.
 Off in the distance, the snow-capped Pyrenees Mountains complemented the surrounding greenery.
 ALBA staff member, Viktor, gave those of us who weren’t snoozing, an in-depth biography of the masterful artist, Salvador Dali.

 As we approached historic Girona, Viktor provided a great overview of this city known for its striking medieval architecture and the walled old quarter, Barri Vell.
 Our first stop found us at the looming steps of La Catedral de Girona, famously known for being the second widest cathedral in the world.
 The oyster white stone perfectly reflected the sunlight as it created an ethereal glow.
 Viktor told us that the cathedral is used to film parts of the popular HBO series, Game of Thrones, which excited those students obsessed with the series.

 After a tour of the old city from Viktor, groups of ALBA students were free to explore on their own.
 We strolled through the Jewish Quarter along cobblestone streets, browsed in boutique shops, and meandered at a nearby park surrounded by towering trees rife with blooms as ivy, covered the ancient stonewalls.